-Across a growing body of work, Isabelle Frances McGuire turns to figures that loom large in the cultural imagination or those that keep reappearing, sometimes against all odds, whether a president and moral exemplar such as Abraham Lincoln, classic monsters like Frankenstein, or the fame-destined ingénue of A Star is Born, a movie that has been remade many times.
-McGuire embraces these apparent archetypes and the stories they keep generating, often giving them a new uncanny life or a kind of feral energy.
+Across a growing body of work, Isabelle Frances McGuire turns to figures that loom large in the cultural imagination or those that keep reappearing over time, sometimes against all odds.
+In past exhibitions this has included major historical figures, pop culture icons, and recent internet obsessions rising out of online subcultures.
+In Year Zero, they expand the cast of characters to include a U.S. President, vampires, and the fame-destined Hollywood ingénue, among others.
+McGuire embraces these apparent archetypes and the stories they keep generating while giving them a new uncanny life or a kind of feral energy.

-McGuire’s exhibition at the Renaissance Society began by thinking about the lasting lionization of Lincoln and the symbolic relics associated with him, but it expands from there to thinking about other origin stories and different forms of re-enactment.
-Picking up on the looping repetitions and regressions in today’s culture and politics—populated by characters both real and imagined—McGuire tests out different approaches to recreating the past, re-animating old models, or revisiting persistent symbols.
+For the Chicago-based artist, Year Zero began by thinking about the lasting lionization of Abraham Lincoln and the symbolic relics associated with his birth.
+It expanded from there to incorporate other origin stories and revivals, along with different forms of re-enactment.
+Picking up on the looping repetitions in today’s culture, McGuire tests out different approaches to revisiting the past, re-animating old models, or re-wilding familiar symbols.
+Ultimately this effort sweeps up personal biography, political lore, and proliferating movie adaptations.

 Curated by Karsten Lund.